Nihlus/AdvancedDLSupport/docs/advanced_config.md

 ### Code optimizations
 If `ImplementationOptions::EnableOptimizations` is enabled, the generated dynamic assembly is marked as eligible for JIT code optimizations.
-This is generally safe to enable, but may produce unexpected results.
-At present, it appears to break boolean parameters when using indirect calls on .NET Core.
+This is enabled by default, but may produce unexpected results.

 ### Path Resolvers
 You can override the algorithms used to resolve the path to the library that DLSupport will load by passing an